majo-lozano/qiskit-device-benchmarking/notebooks/README.md

 - [Clifford Benchmarking](clifford_xeb_lf.ipynb): Notebook that runs Clifford benchmarking of a fully entangled brickwork circuit.
 First, the code uses layer fidelity to build an updated error map (similar to [Layer Fidelity Placement](layer_fidelity_placement.ipynb)), finds the best chain and runs the Clifford benchmark on that chain for the full circuit.
 Optionally, the user can run a non-Clifford version of the same circuit and analyze the output with XEB.

-- [Characterize Backend](characterize_backend.ipynb): Notebook for running characterization experiments on a backend and updating backend propoerties with real-time data.
+- [Characterize Backend](characterize_backend.ipynb): Notebook for updating backend propoerties with real-time data from characterization experiments.
 The characterization experiments supported are: SPAM, 1Q RB, 2Q layered RB (via Layer Fidelity), T1, T2 Hahn.